 Try Making Sapporo Ichiban Miso Ramen with Sake

-For the unfamiliar, “Sapporo Ichiban (サッポロ一番)” is the flagship instant ramen brand of the major Japanese instant noodles manufacturer “Sanyo Shokuhin (サンヨー食品)” and its original flavor “Shoyu (しょうゆ: Soy Sauce)” was first introduced in 1966.
+For the unfamiliar, Sapporo Ichiban (サッポロ一番) is the flagship instant ramen brand of Sanyo Foods (サンヨー食品), and its original flavor, Shoyu (しょうゆ: Soy Sauce), went on the market in 1966.

 Sapporo Ichiban Miso Ramen

 My favorite flavor of the Sapporo Ichiban ramen is Miso, as I have consumed it hundreds of times since I was small.

 I love its good old taste, but the other day, I came across this Youtube video online introducing the cooking instructions using Sake rice wine, which inspired me.

 Why the video captured my attention is that the Japanese Youtuber says that making it with a 3.5:1 ratio of water to Sake is the best cooking method for Sapporo Ichiban Miso Ramen.

 So this time, I compared his recommended method with the usual way I do just with water.

 First, here are the cooking directions on the package by the maker Sanyo Foods, where all you need to prepare are a bag of Sapporo Ichiban Miso Ramen and 500 ml of water.

 - A Shichimi Togarashi spice mix sachet (red)